Supporting moms all throughout their pregnancies

 Healthy Babies are Worth the Wait

 Healthy Babies are Worth the Wait (HBWW) is a preterm birth prevention initiative with a focus on “preventable” late preterm birth.
 Through partnerships and collaborations between hospitals, health departments and community organizations, HBWW provides education for pregnant patients, health care providers and the greater community to understand the problem of preterm birth and what measures can be taken to reduce the risks of it occurring.
-Health professionals can download extensive materials (registration required) on prematurity preventiona, particularly on avoiding elective deliveries before 39 weeks of pregnancy.
+Health professionals can download extensive materials (registration required) on prematurity prevention, particularly on avoiding elective deliveries before 39 weeks of pregnancy.